NCAR/lrose-core/docs/download/download_rpm_and_install.md

 ## 2. Download

-Download the rpm file from:
+Download the RPM file from:

 ```
   https://github.com/NCAR/lrose-core/releases
 ```

-A typical rpm release would be:
+A typical RPM release would be:

 ```
   lrose-core-20190129-1.centos_7.x86_64.rpm
 ```

+Choose the RPM that matches your operating system.

 <a name="install"/>